maanav-amura/assignments/Logs.md

 * Added Purchase functionality in products
 * Added Invoice controllers and views
 * Added Bootstrap to project and formatted it accordingly

+**1/9**
+* Updated product purchase and invoice generation using manual input quantity and price
+* Added products and managers control according to manager authority
+* Added invoice viewing capability to managers
+* Added user signup controller for device